 - I bought frozen peeled shrimp with shell on.
 Run the shrimp under running water or leave it in lukewarm water for few minutes to thaw the shrimp.
 Wash the shrimp, squeeze excess water.
 Pat dry the shrimp with paper towels.

-- Sprinkle ½ tsp. pepper powder, ¼ tsp. salt and ½ tsp. cayenne powder on shrimp and mix well.
+- Sprinkle ½ teaspoon pepper powder, ¼ teaspoon salt and ½ teaspoon cayenne powder on shrimp and mix well.

 - In a bowl take flour, remaining salt, black pepper, cayenne powder and mix.